vestrel00/contacts-android/docs/sim/update-sim-contacts.md

      .commit()
 ```

-> This limitation comes from Android, not this library.
+> ℹ️ This limitation comes from Android, not this library.

-#### Updating multiple contacts
+### Updating multiple contacts

 If you need to update multiple contacts,